 Alnus cordata

-The Italian Alder is able to withstand periods of water logging.
-It is also extremely tolerant of poor soil conditions and, unlike most alders, it tolerates dry sites well and will grow swiftly in difficult exposed locations with strong winds.
-View Alnus cordata
+The Italian Alder is highly resilient, thriving in periods of waterlogging and poor soil conditions.
+Unlike most alders, it tolerate dry sites exceptionally well and grows rapidly in challenging, exposed locations with strong winds.

 Alnus cordata green leaves